-Note that although Fig. 2.6 shows a directed graph, this measure works just as well for undirected graphs- but the number of edges to be removed may be different!
-For instance, the graph with the two rings on the left of Fig. 2.6 becomes cycle-free by removing one single edge if the edges are directed, but one has to remove two edges to make it cycle-free in the undirected case.
+Note that although Fig. 2.6 shows a directed graph, this measure works just as well for undirected graphs-but the number of edges to be removed may be different!
+For instance, the graph with the two rings on the left side of Fig. 2.6 becomes cycle-free through the removal of one single edge if the edges are directed, but one has to remove two edges to make it cycle-free in the undirected case.